Chart Color Schemes

 Richmond has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-AreaSearch has identified a total of 71 projects that are likely to impact the area, with key ones including Elizabeth Street North Richmond Social Housing, 587-593 Church Street Hotel Development, Riverbend - The Park House, and Richmond Public Housing Redevelopment.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified 71 projects that could affect the region.
+Notable ones include Elizabeth Street North Richmond Social Housing, 587-593 Church Street Hotel Development, Riverbend - The Park House, and Richmond Public Housing Redevelopment.
+Below is a list of those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.